Social Media and Stock Tip Scams – Investor Alert

 Aug 25, 2025

-The SEC’s Office of Investor Education and Advocacy, the Financial Industry Regulatory Authority (FINRA) and the North American Securities Administrators Association (NASAA) are issuing this Investor Bulletin to urge investors to consider adding a “trusted contact person” to their brokerage account.
+The SEC’s Office of Investor Education and Assistance, the Financial Industry Regulatory Authority (FINRA) and the North American Securities Administrators Association (NASAA) are issuing this Investor Bulletin to urge investors to consider adding a “trusted contact person” to their brokerage account.

 CategoryTrading and Markets